jump-dev/JuMP.jl/docs/src/variables.md

 To reduce confusion, we will attempt, where possible, to always refer to variables with their corresponding prefix.

+!!! warn
+    Creating two JuMP variables with the same name results in an error at runtime.

 JuMP variables can have attributes, such as names or an initial primal start value.
 We illustrate the name attribute in the following example: